langtech/langtech.github.com/source/aikuma/introduction.html.md

 Digital recording technology is cheap, and people can be trained to record their languages.
 But in addition to the primary recordings we need some annotations: _metadata_ for identifying the language and documenting permissions, _respeaking_ to provide a clean audio source that is easier for a linguist transcribe phonetically, and _oral translation_ so we know the meaning of the text even once no speakers remain.

-Aikuma aims to do these steps as automatically and simply as possible such that *everybody*  can participate.
+Aikuma aims to do these steps as automatically and simply as possible such that *everybody* can participate: Aikuma records date, time, location etc., and aims to be mostly voice driven for respeaking and translation tasks.

 ### Links